Community Member

 Cordova, Alaska

-Native Conservancy is devoted to the protection and restoration of Native ecosystems for coastal communities in Alaska, with a focus on indigenous food sovereignty and cultural revitalization.
+The Native Conservancy is devoted to the protection and restoration of Native ecosystems for coastal communities in Alaska, with a focus on indigenous food sovereignty and cultural revitalization.
 Formed in 2003 to empower Native peoples to protect and preserve endangered habitats on their ancestral homelands, the organization aims to preserve and secure titles to Native lands in conservation trusts to guard and strengthen indigenous rights pertaining to subsistence and spirituality.
 Efforts include working for community resilience against climate change through regenerative-based economic activities and social enterprise programs, preservation of indigenous subsistence tradition, land conservation, and habitat restoration.
-As the first Native-led and Native-owned land conservancy in the United States, Native Conservancy provides a support system for the Indigenous peoples of Alaska to preserve their way of life and generate a sustainable future.
+As the first Native-led and Native-owned land conservancy in the United States, the Native Conservancy provides a support system for the indigenous peoples of Alaska to preserve their way of life and generate a sustainable future.

 Shared from Jim Smith (@jimmwimm), Eyak Athabaskan, Native Conservancy’s Restoration and Elder Subsistence Program Manager.